 Log in into your Okta account as a Super Admin.
 This allows the privilege to create a Token for API access.

 Go to Security > API and click Create Token.
 Give the token a name (for example, Quolum)

 - Domain is the first part of your url once you log in into Okta.
 It is generally followed by .okta.com.
 The general format of the Domain is of the form - .okta.com.
 An example is shown below.
 The highlighted part is the in the below example

 Once you have granted access to Quolum, Okta is going to send you back to Quolum's page in Step 1, where you started.
 The Connect button on the Connections card would now say Reconnect.
 Reconnect is used to reauthenticate under circumstances where the access has expired.

 Using the OAuth protocol, Quolum now has delegated access to your Okta Workspace.
-The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization of projects, stories, and tasks.
+The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization.
 Later, this data is crunched and available for visualization on the Quolum dashboard.

 Updated 7 months ago